 Whop, on the other hand, offers two interesting options when it comes to customization.
 First of all, if you already have a website, Whop can work through it—that way you can sell your products via Whop on your own site, while you manage users and community access with your Whop dashboard.

-Alternatively, you can work with Whop directly to get your Whop store and presence to look and feel exactly how you want it to.
-Whop provides access to their in-house design and VFX team, and all you have to do is submit a request with a design brief to get started.
+Alternatively, you can work with Whop directly to get your whop to look and feel exactly how you want it to.

-Even without these additional ways to take your whop hub to the next level, you can really customize your Whop and have it looking just how you want by picking and choosing which apps you want to include.
-You can even rename them to put your own personal stamp on them!
+Even without these additional ways to take your whop to the next level, you can really customize your whop and have it looking just how you want by picking and choosing which apps you want to include.
+You can even rename them and change their icons to put your own personal stamp on them!

 The best course and community platforms really go the extra mile to help you sell your thing via effective marketing.
 How do Skool and Whop rank up?
 Let’s find out.